Large Scale Robotic Material Handling: Learning, Planning, and Control: Real-World Experimental Results

 \subsection{Waypoint Following and Obstacle Avoidance}

 We evaluate the proposed arm path planner and RL waypoint-following controller in a material pile management setting, where a virtual wall is manually added as voxels in the OctoMap (\cref{fig:planning_around} (A)).
 The framework must perform grasp-and-dump cycles while avoiding the virtual wall obstacle.
-First, the grasping task is performed three times from the same starting point with different settings: (1) free space between the starting point and the goal, executed by the \SI{2}{\meter} tube policy, (2) shortest path blocked by a virtual wall obstacle, executed by the \SI{2}{\meter} tube policy, and (3) shortest path blocked by a virtual wall, executed by the \SI{1}{\meter} tube policy.
-The resulting trajectories are plotted in~\cref{fig:planning_around} (B), showing the tracking behavior of the controllers across the waypoints and the influence of the tube radius chosen at training time.
+First, the task is performed three times with the same start and goal points under different conditions: (1) free space between the starting point and the goal, executed by the \texttt{2m Tube} policy, (2) shortest path blocked by a virtual wall obstacle, executed by the same \texttt{2m Tube} policy, and (3) shortest path blocked by a virtual wall, executed by the \texttt{1m Tube} policy.
+The resulting grasping trajectories are plotted in~\cref{fig:planning_around} (B), showing the tracking behavior of the controllers across the waypoints and the influence of the tube radius selected at training time.
 These experiments indicate that the framework can handle realistic obstacles, smoothly adapting the trajectory to move over the wall.